hungdothanh/thermal-and-visible-images-fusion/README.md

 Objective: To capture images of participants and display them with a calculated facial temperature on a window.

-In this file In this file will you find prerequisite on hardwares, middlewares and softwares installation along with their purposes; wiring instructions; explanations on how the module works; some limitations and corresponding approaches.
+In this file will you find prerequisite on hardwares, middlewares and softwares installation along with their purposes; wiring instructions; explanations on how the module works; some limitations and corresponding approaches.

 Let's begin!
 <img src="./figures/intro.png" width="960" height="540" />